-During the 1st Battle of Ypres he was mentioned in the CO of "B" company, Lieutenant Baines' war diary:
+During the 1st Battle of Ypres he was mentioned in Lieutenant Cuthbert Baines, of B Company, war diary:

 He is also remembered on the Upper Heyford war Memorial.

-WALTER STOWE was serving as a Rifleman with the 17th Battalion, King's Royal Rifle Corps when he died of wounds received on 8th April 1918 during the German Spring Offensive.
-He was aged 34 and is buried in St Sever Extension Cememtery in Rouen.
+was serving as a Rifleman with the 17th Battalion, King's Royal Rifle Corps when he died of wounds received on 8th April 1918 during the German Spring Offensive.
+He was aged 34 and is buried in St Sever Extension Cemetery in Rouen.

-He was the son of Benjamin and Sarah Stowe of Bay Tree Cottage, Whichford.
+He was born in May 1883, the son of Benjamin and Sarah Stowe of Bay Tree Cottage, Whichford.
 In 1905 he married Matilda Welsh and they had a son and a daughter together, living at Great Rollright where he worked as a cowman.
-He had enlisted into the Army Service Corps supply branch before joining the King's Royal Rifles.
+He had enlisted into the Army Service Corps supply branch as a Private in Oxford in 1916 and served in France with them.before joining the King's Royal Rifles.
 On 16th March 1918 the KRRC as part of 117th Infantry Brigade took over front line positions near the village of Sorel in the Somme area.
-At 0430 on 21st a heavy bombardment began across the entire front line and at dawn the following day the Germans attacked in numbers.
+At 0430 on 21st March, a heavy bombardment began across the entire front line and at dawn the following day the Germans attacked in numbers.
 This was the start of the expected German Offensive.
 Buoyed by troops released from the Eastern Front after the surrender of Russia the Germans attacked in numbers across the old Somme battlefields.
 The Allies fought a fighting retreat back to the outskirts of Amiens and Private Stowe was wounded in the action, being evacuated to hospital in Rouen, where he died.

 His widow re-married in 1919.